Synonym(s)

 - Eosinophilia: present in 25% of patients.

-- ACE level determination: marker of the "granuloma load" of the organism and increased in about 60% of patients with systemic infestation; false positive results in about 10% of patients.
+- ACE level determination: marker of the "granuloma load" of the organism and elevated in about 60% of patients with systemic infestation; false positive results in about 10% of patients.

-- Soluble IL-2 receptor level: increased (expression of activated T-lymphocytes).
+- Soluble IL-2 receptor level: elevated (expression of activated T lymphocytes).

 - Hypercalcemia (or hypercalciuria): detectable in 10% of patients.
-It is caused by the production of 1,25-dihydroxy-vitamin D in mononuclear cells of the granulomas.
-This leads to an increased intestinal Ca absorption.
+The cause is a production of 1,25-dihydroxy-vitamin D in mononuclear cells of the granulomas.
+This leads to increased intestinal Ca absorption.
 Determination of calcium in 24-hour urine required.

-- X-ray thorax: swelling of the mediastinal or interstitial lymph nodes.
+- Chest X-ray: Lymph node swelling of the mediastinal or interstitial lymph nodes.

-- CT-thorax: detection of granulomas, possibly detection of pulmonary fibrosis.
+- CT thorax: detection of granulomas, possibly evidence of pulmonary fibrosis.

 - Sonography of the liver.